Timothy C. Hain, MD Page last modified: February 1, 2017

 For Benign Paroxysmal Positional Vertigo, selective posterior canal plugging offers a reasonable surgical approach to intractable symptoms.
 Singular neurectomy, an older procedure, is less popular because it produces hearing loss in 7-17% of patients and fails in 8-12%.
 Vestibular nerve section seems unreasonably aggressive for BPPV, as does transtympanic gentamicin.

 Destructive treatments might also be considered for variant BPPV such as cupulolithiasis, as well as BPPV involving other canals than the posterior canal.
 Cupulolithiasis is the most difficult form of BPPV to manage and therefore might be the most reasonable one in which a destructive treatment should be considered.
+On the other hand, cupulolithiasis is rarely a source of severe vertigo.

 It is our view that destructive treatments for BPPV are being rarely used, and when they are, generally the indications are appropriate and the results are good.